code-forge-io/docs/README.md

 `content/`

-This folder contains sections and subsections with .mdx files that hold your documentation content.
+This folder contains .md and .mdx files that hold your documentation content.
 Below is the recommended structure to follow.

 An example of a valid content/ folder structure for organizing your package documentation: